 (a)

 First Selectman and Board of Selectmen.
-A vacancy in the office of First Selectman shall be filled by the remaining members of the Board of Selectmen, who may choose within thirty (30) days one (1) of their members or any other elector to fill the vacancy, provided the person selected shall be of the same political party as his predecessor.
+A vacancy in the office of First Selectman shall be filled by the remaining members of the Board of Selectmen, who shall choose within thirty (30) days one (1) of their members or any other elector to fill the vacancy, provided the person selected shall be of the same political party as his predecessor.
 A vacancy in the Board of Selectmen shall be filled by the remaining members, who shall choose within thirty (30) days an elector of the same political party as his predecessor.
 If the remaining members of the Board of Selectmen fail to fill a vacancy in the office of the First Selectman or Selectmen as herein proposed, the vacancy in the office of First Selectman or Selectmen shall be filled in the manner required by the Connecticut General Statutes provided that the vacancy is filled with a member of the same political party.

 (b)